Dror Bar-Natan: Classes: 2003-04: Math 157 - Analysis I: | (20) |

 Recommended for extra practice.
 From Spivak Chapter 5: 1 (even parts), 3 (even parts), 14, 24, 26.

 Just for fun.
-Are there irrational numbers and so that would be rational?
-Can you find irrational numbers and so that would be rational?
+Are there irrational numbers $ a$ and $ b$ so that $ a^b$ would be rational?
+Can you find irrational numbers $ a$ and $ b$ so that $ a^b$ would be rational?

 Notice that these are two questions and not one.
 There is some interesting tale on the philosophy of mathematics for which this is a prime example; have your professor tell you about it some day between XX:00AM and XX:10AM.